InnovaLangues/Innotation/README.md

 -----------------

 - No check of media validity when uploading (size / format)
-- Audio is converted in ogg - vorbis (in the case of a video media audio is estracted and then converted)
+- Audio is converted in ogg - vorbis (in the case of a video media audio is extracted and then converted)
 - Video is not converted at all
 - No user rights implemented
 - Keyboard shortcuts events problems with focused elements